About Shoshone Medical Center

-Shoshone Medical Center has a long history of being certified by The Joint Commission.
-In 2012, SMC received NIAHO certification (National Integrated Accreditation for Healthcare) by DNV and is ISO-9001 certification in 2016 which is an international quality management system.
-SMC has been consistently certified by Medicare and Medicaid.
+In 2012, Shoshone Medical Center transitioned to NIAHO Certification (National Integrated Accreditation for Healthcare) by DNV and has been ISO-9001 compliant since 2016.
+Shoshone Medical Center has been consistently certified by Medicare and Medicaid.

 District Owned Facilities

 - Shoshone Medical Center: 25 Jacobs Gulch, Kellogg ID

 - SMC Health & Wellness Center/Fitness Center: 858 Commerce Drive, Smelterville, ID

 - Commercial Building, Office Space: 204 Oregon Street, Kellogg, ID